“How can I pinpoint when I’m ovulating?” Something that patients ask us all the time here at the Yinova Center. And this is what we tell them:

 To find out more about why this is, check out my book Making Babies: A Proven 3-Month Program for Maximum Fertility.
 I wrote it with a Reproductive Endocrinologist and it’s full of helpful fertility advice.

 Plus you can find out more about how to work out when you are ovulating by reading this article from our Yinova Center blog.
 It covers three strategies that will serve you well:

-- For a more in depth look at BBT charting check out this explanation on our Yinova center site.
+- Charting your Basal Body Temperature (for a more in-depth look at BBT charting check out this explanation.)